thunderrabbit/robnugen-journal-entries/2001/06/23ginnie.md

 indeed.

-I have been notified that my very good friend Dennis ¨The Bird Man¨ Smith died a few weeks ago.
+I have been notified that my very good friend Dennis Â¨The Bird ManÂ¨ Smith died a few weeks ago.
 He worked with raptors, and could even talk with and understand those incredible birds; The day after i found out i found a variety of a barred owl dead on the side of